 “We've created a level playing field by developing clear standards, investigating consumer complaints, and taking action against farmers and businesses that violate the law.”

 They may have leveled the playing field for food items, but there is still no "organic police" that prevents unethical body care companies from making fraudulent "organic" labeling claims.

 Just the other day I saw a package with the words "Organic Lip Balm" on the label.
 The lip balm was made with only one stated organic ingredient (and you have no way of knowing if that is even true).
 Even if I filed a complaint with the USDA, there would be NO follow-up.
 How is that leveling the playing field?

 While organic food producers and handlers can be assured that their competitors are not gaining an unfair advantage in the marketplace by using the word "organic" or a misleading brand name on products that do not meet the USDA organic regulations, certified organic companies that manufacture personal care products are not protected in any way.

 Have you seen companies that use the word "organic" in their name?
 Like . . . if I would name my company Ida's Organics.

-Chagrin Valley Soap & Salve is a USDA Certified Organic company, so we MUST follow the rules.
+Chagrin Valley Soap & Salve is a USDA Certified Organic company, so we MUST follow all of the rules including those for proper labeling.
 Ironically, if we were not a certified organic company, we could use the word "organic" whenever and wherever we wanted -- with no problem or penalty.
 Yes!
 It makes no sense!

 Although businesses in the food industry can petition for the addition of new non-agricultural raw materials to the list, the NOP refuses to accept "...the addition of nonorganic substances to the National List when the intended use is limited to personal care products."